Market Review: Completed

 AEMO has requested that the Panel declare as a protected event “the loss of multiple transmission elements causing generation disconnection in the South Australia region during forecast destructive wind conditions.”
 AEMO is currently managing this risk by constraining the amount of power being imported into South Australia from Victoria on the Heywood interconnector when destructive winds are forecast.
 However, AEMO believes there are more transparent and cost-effective ways to manage the risk, including by upgrading equipment and improving emergency schemes.

-On 18 April 2019, the Panel published a draft determination declaring a protected event in accordance with AEMO’s request.
+On 20 June 2019 the Panel published a final determination declaring a protected event in accordance with AEMO’s request.

-The Panel’s draft determination supports AEMO’s recommended option for managing the protected event, which includes:
+The Panel’s final determination supports AEMO’s recommended option for managing the protected event, which includes:

 The Panel's declaration will provide a more cost-effective, fit-for-purpose mechanism for managing the risks associated with the protected event than current arrangements employed by AEMO, and